Cut SMS costs in half

 What if the patient does not have a smart phone?

-The patient can put the URL into any device such as PC or iPad with an internet connection to view the message or they can reply SMS to default to SMS only messages in the future.
+The patient can put the URL into any device such as PC or iPad with an internet connection to view the message or they can phone the practice to opt-out of Web Messenger messages.

 What if the patient doesn't trust the message?